Effective Ways to Improve your Distribution Channel Strategy

 - Selective distribution

 - Exclusive distribution

 Direct distribution is when a product is sent directly from the producer to the end consumer.
 It often requires that the business have its own logistic team, warehouses, and transport vehicles.
 Because of this, establishing direct channels can require a large capital investment.
 However, in the long run, well-managed direct channels can be more efficient by bypassing middlemen.

 Direct channels are best suited for perishable goods, expensive items, and products with a geographically concentrated target audience; think farmer’s market vendors.
 Large-scale direct selling can be challenging to oversee.
 However, the benefit is that they have more control over setting prices and have a more intimate connection between the business and consumer base.

 2. Indirect Distribution

 When there is a harmonious relationship between all parties involved, efficiency is greatly enhanced.
-Each collaborator-manufacturer, warehouses, wholesalers, distributor, and retailer-is specialized in their job and has only one main task to focus on.
+Each collaborator-manufacturer, warehouse, wholesaler, distributor, and retailer-is specialised in their job and has only one main task to focus on.
 There are also minimal start-up costs associated with indirect distribution since each role in the chain is already established by third–party entities.